 To make the brown butter hazelnuts, smash some whole activated hazelnuts in a tea towel, with a rolling pin.

-Then pan fry in a teaspoon of butter or coconut oil until brown.
-Sprinkle onto your soup as a delicious, nutty garnish for some crunch!
+Then pan fry in a teaspoon of butter or coconut oil until brown for a couple of minutes, finishing them off in the oven for 10 minutes on 180C/350F.
+Cool or use warm, and sprinkle onto your soup as a delicious, nutty garnish for some crunch!

 Or you could do…